Improve Your College Admissions Chances with "Demonstrated Interest"

 2. Take a tour (in person or virtually).

-Obviously, if you take the time to travel to visit your dream school, it makes sense to sign up for a tour.
-The tour guides not only will give you a fuller perspective on the campus and answer your questions…but also, the college will have a record of the fact that you signed up and attended!
-If you can’t make it in person, most colleges figured out the virtual tour thing during the pandemic and still offer them.
+Obviously, if you’ve already carved out the time to travel all the way to your dream school, you might as well take a tour while you’re there.
+Not only will the tour guides give you a fuller perspective on the campus and answer your questions…but also, the college will have a record of the fact that you signed up and attended the tour!
+If you really can’t make it in person, most colleges created virtual tours during the COVID pandemic and still offer them.

 3. Go to an information session.

-If your dream college offers an information session—basically where you get to hear about the institution and then ask questions—attend it!
-Several colleges have these sessions pre-recorded, so you can simply watch a YouTube video from the comfort of your home.
-Others might be virtual (or in person) events that occur at specific times.
-Whatever is offered, do it.
+If your dream college offers an information session—where you’ll get to hear a presentation about the institution and then ask questions—attend it!
+Several colleges have these sessions pre-recorded, so you can simply watch a YouTube video from the comfort of your couch.
+Others might be virtual (or in person) events that only happen at specific times.
+Whatever is offered, don’t skip it.

 4. Talk to the college’s rep.

-If you’re able to attend a college fair, or if your dream college’s regional representative visits your school, make the time to talk to the affiliates from the schools on your list.
-Make sure to introduce yourself and get their name and contact information.
+If you’re able to attend a college fair, or if your dream school’s regional representative visits your school, make the time to talk to the people from the schools on your list.
+Make sure to introduce yourself and get their name and contact info.
 Even if you think you know everything there is to know about the campus and its academics, ask questions.
-Show your enthusiasm and your interest to the real, live human who might be able to vouch for you later on down the admissions line.
+The real, live human you’re talking to may remember your excitement and go to bat for you later on in the admissions process.
+(Also, if they give YOU a white piece of paper (an “inquiry card”) to fill out, do it!
+This is how they’ll put your face to your name long after their visit is over!)

 5. Sign up for an interview if it’s offered.

 Not every college holds interviews, but if your dream college does, make sure to opt in.
-Remember, whenever there’s an “optional” task, you’re going to look like you care if you put in the extra effort to do it.
+Remember: whenever there’s an “optional” task, you’re going to look all the more committed if you put in the extra effort to do it.

 unsplash-image-z8XO8BfqpYc.jpg

-Next, here are some smaller, often-overlooked ways that you can ALSO show Demonstrated Interest.
-These may seem minor on an individual basis, but they can add up in your favor pretty quickly if done right:
+Next, here are some smaller ways that you can ALSO show Demonstrated Interest.
+A lot of people don’t know about these items!
+And while they may seem minor on an individual basis, they can add up in your favor pretty quickly if done right.

 6) Have you visited the college’s website?

-So, unless you’ve been living under a rock, you know that basically everything we do online can be tracked and measured, right?
+As a child of the 21st century, you’re aware that everything we do online can be tracked and measured.
 And visiting your dream college’s website is the same!
-Colleges can tell if you’ve visited their website and how often.
-Creepy, right?
-Well, use it to your advantage!
+Colleges can tell if you’ve visited their website, and how often.
+A bit unsettling, right?
+Well, might as well use that creepiness to your advantage!
 Make sure you actually start researching your dream schools and reading and exploring their sites.
-Not only will the admissions office know you’re really interested, but YOU’ll have a clearer understanding of whether they truly are a good match for you!
+Not only will the admissions office know you’re really interested, but YOU’ll have a better understanding of whether they really are a good fit for you!

 7) Do you follow the college on social media?

 Same premise here as in #6!
-If you have Twitter, Facebook or Instagram accounts, make sure to follow your dream school’s profiles, and like and comment on their posts and tweets!
-(Also: make sure YOUR social media profiles are clean, and that you don’t have anything detrimental to your acceptance on them!
-One option is to not use your full or real name on your primary account—the profiles you use to interact with friends—and then create a separate, rated-G profile that uses your full name.
+If you have X, Facebook, Instagram or TikTok accounts, make sure to follow your dream school’s profiles, and like and comment on their posts!
+(But before doing that: make sure YOUR social media profiles are squeaky-clean, i.e., that you don’t have anything compromising in your past photos or posts!
+One option is to use just your first name, or a pseudonym, on your primary account—the profiles you use to interact with friends—and then create a separate, rated-G profile that does use your full name.
 That SECOND, 100% wholesome profile is the one that you’ll use to “follow” and “like” colleges’ content.)

-8) Do you open the emails the college sends you?
+8) open the emails the college sends you!

-I know this question makes it sound like Big Brother is watching…but that’s because he is!
-Any decent service that sends emails to a list will be able to show the sender exactly who opened each email.
-And yes, colleges look at these things!
-So, if you want to show you’re truly interested, make sure you promptly open any and all emails you get from your dream school!
-And if you’re not getting emails from them?
-That means you need to sign up for their newsletter on their website, STAT!
+I know this tip once again makes it sound like Big Brother is watching…and that’s because he is!
+The service colleges use to send emails to their listserv will be able to show the sender exactly who opened each email.
+And yes, colleges review that info!
+So, if you want to show you’re truly invested, make sure you promptly open any and all emails you get from your dream school.
+And if you’re not receiving emails from them?
+That means you need to log on to their website and sign up for their newsletter ASAP!

 9) Do you click on the links in said emails?

 Also super creepy is the fact that said email service provider can track whether you opened the links in the emails you read!
-So, when you get an email from College X, open it promptly, and click on the links.
-The links will likely take you to that school’s website, which means you just completed to-do items #6, #8 AND #9 in one fell swoop ;)
+So, when you get an email from College X, open it promptly, AND click on the links.
+The links will likely take you to that school’s website, which means you just completed to-do items #6, #8 AND #9 in one slick move ;)

-So, that’s Demonstrated Interested for you.
-Did you notice a trend?
-Basically, the same things you would do to show Demonstrated Interest to a university are the same things you should do to see if you even WANT to attend in the first place!
-So you have almost nothing to lose and everything to gain from taking these actions.
+So, that’s how you convey Demonstrated Interest and boost your admissions odds.
+And here’s the cool thing: the same actions you would take to show Demonstrated Interest to a university are the same actions you should take in determining if you even WANT to attend in the first place!
+So you have almost nothing to lose and everything to gain from checking the boxes on this list.

-While showing Demonstrated Interest can tip the scales in your favor in situations in which admissions officers are making close calls between relatively equal prospective students, it won’t take the place of earning excellent grades, scoring high on the SAT or ACT, or writing killer application essays.
-If you need help in any or all of these arenas, you’re in luck—this stuff is the air I breathe, and I’d love to work with you.
+While showing Demonstrated Interest can improve your chances when admissions officers are making close calls between relatively equal prospective students, it won’t take the place of excellent grades, great SAT or ACT scores, or fantastic application essays.
+If you need help in any of these areas, I’ve got good news: I have extensive expertise in all of them, and may have availability to work with you one-on-one.